Tyler-Csurilla/Tyler-Csurilla/README.md

 - I am a fan of creating generative art and simulations
 - I like to work with Angular and React primarily for the front-end.
-- Love experimenting with newer back-end technologies, but you can never discount the classics.
+- Love experimenting with newer back-end technologies.

 ---